bjnord/coding_practice/rust/README.md

 - "turbofish" refers to the `::<>` type coercion syntax

+## Installing Rust

+The Rust book says "The [Rustup](https://rustup.rs/) tool has become the recommended way to install Rust" and this is how I did it for AoC 2020.
+- the [install page](https://www.rust-lang.org/tools/install) has a `curl` one-liner to install `rustup`
+- `rustup toolchain install stable` installs the `stable` "release channel"
+- `rustup show` shows what's currently installed

 ## Useful Crates

 - [itertools](https://docs.rs/itertools/) is the iterator super-charger (see more below)